Crafty-Dev/LifeCompat/README.md

 Et voilà!
 There you have your own Buckets added to the Game.
 ## Listen to Events
 As mentioned before there is a usefull Set of Basic Events you can find in the `BaseEvents` class.
-To listen to one of these simply create a class that implements the `EventListener` from the package `de.crafty.lifecompat.api.event` and give it the correct Callback as the generic Parameter.
+To listen to one of these, simply create a class that implements the `EventListener` interface from the package `de.crafty.lifecompat.api.event` and give it the correct Callback as the generic Parameter.
 For example, if you want to create an Event Listener that listens for Block Break Events look at the following code:
 ```java
 import de.crafty.lifecompat.api.event.EventListener;